 Are you tired of paying your expensive cable or satellite TV bill each month?
-If you’re among the people who are spending the average of over $200 on cable TV you can likely slash that bill in half and apply those savings to other needs.
+If you’re among the people who are spending an average of over $200 on cable TV, you can likely slash that bill in half.

-That’s where we can help.
-We have helped thousands of people ditch their contracts and save money.
-This step-by-step guide shows you how to cut the cord on cable without sacrificing your favorite TV shows or live sports.
+This step-by-step guide to cancel cable shows you how to cut the cord without sacrificing your favorite TV shows or live sports.

 How to Cut the Cord on Cable TV or Satellite